sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

 ===============

 Many options can change the behaviour of the class during predictions.
 First class is :epkg:`SessionOptions`.
-It may change the default behaviour.
 Next sections describe some of the members.
 This class can also be used to profile the execution or adjust graph optimization.
 This will be seen in further sections.
 Next sections just give an overview, you should go to classes